If you love ombre and shades of blue, check out this tutorial for a DIY bracelet from Rachel. It’s so easy even a kid can do it!

 I have a special love for shades of blue, and I really love how the blue ombre bracelet turned out.

 However, it would also be fun to create more of a color-blocked look with bright colors, or even stripes of just two colors.
-(P.S.
-Here is a tutorial for the braided suede bracelet in the picture.)
+Are you ready to dive into this fashion craft?
+Keep on reading.

 What you need:

 - Embroidery thread (I used 7 different shades of blue)

 - Rope (I used some very soft white “rope” in the trim section of the craft store)